 Today, it was announced the economy shrank at an annualized pace of just 1% during the second quarter – a rate far removed from the roughly 6% of the first quarter.

-If this proves to be the point of stability for the national housing market, then average housing prices will have declined roughly one third of their total value over the course of the collapse of the bubble.
-2009 is now 2003, at least in terms of home prices.
+If this proves to be the point of stability for the national housing market, then average housing prices will have declined roughly one-third of their total value over the course of the collapse of the bubble.
+2009 is now 2003, at least regarding home prices.

-While only economists on the fringe of the mainstream have been seeing signs of a recovery, these two important figures have led some at the Fed and other important institutions to describe the state of things as a genuine easing of the economic malaise.
+While only economists on the fringe of the mainstream have seen signs of a recovery, these two crucial figures have led some at the Fed and other essential institutions to describe the state of things as a genuine easing of the economic malaise.

 Both of these statistics are a long way removed from a direct connection with the New York apartment market.
 Nonetheless, like so many markets, New York’s real estate market won’t be able to recover until the national labor market stops its free-fall.